mtorials/hugo-mt32/.github/PULL_REQUEST_TEMPLATE.md

 # Contribution

 Please read our [Contributing](https://github.com/mtorials/hugo-mt32/blob/master/CONTRIBUTING.md) before submitting a pull_request.
-With your pull_request you agree that our [license](https://creativecommons.org/licenses/by-nc-sa/4.0/) is subject to.
-We ask you to read it before you make the pull_request.
+With your pull_request you agree that our [license](https://creativecommons.org/licenses/by-nc-sa/4.0/).